 |

-the North American Regional Broadcast Agreement (NARBA) took effect
+American Regional Broadcast Agreement (NARBA) took effect March 29,

-WFEA dropped CBS and became affiliated with the National Broadcasting
+CBS and became affiliated with the National Broadcasting Company;

-Company; it maintained its Yankee Network affiliation.
-In late 1938
+it maintained its Yankee Network affiliation.
+In late 1938 an affiliation

-Henry Pritchard Rines died at the age of 53.
-Later in the year his
+Rines died at the age of 53.
+Later in the year his role as president

 has operated WFEA since April, 1991.
 Saga also operates WZID